Earth Home 40202

 … deprives local community of members’ focus, investment, and care,

-… hastens the evolution of climate change to climate chaos.
+… hastens climate change morphing into climate chaos.

 Our personal travel experiences are not that important.